sigdeletras/project-reports-qgis-plugin/README.md

 When clicking on the tool, a side panel will appear with the different options of the plugin:

 - Output directory
-- Output options (CSV and HTML)
+- Objects.
-- Report objects.
+- Output formats (CSV and HTML)

 ![image](https://user-images.githubusercontent.com/4746157/211208664-d3b716d4-957d-42e4-8666-7b08f23b88b8.png)